CSteen57/SteenDesk_Help_Desk_Simulation/Helpdesk_Tickets/Tickets/Ticket002_User_Account_Locked_Out.md

 Kevin Malone experienced a sign-in failure after repeated invalid password attempts.

 PowerShell showed a `BadPwdCount` value of `6`, indicating multiple failed authentication attempts against the domain account.
-The issue was likely caused by the password being typed incorrectly, such as Caps Lock being enabled or the wrong password being entered repeatedly.
+The issue was likely caused by repeated incorrect password attempts, such as an outdated saved password, Caps Lock being enabled, or the wrong password being entered repeatedly.

 ---